Gifts Or Loans From Parents

 Buying a property in New Zealand can be challenging, especially for first-time buyers who may struggle to save enough for a deposit.
 One option that some people consider, is using gifts or loans from their parents to help them finance their purchase.
-However, this option comes with some risks and implications that should be carefully weighed before making a decision.
+However, this option comes with some risks and implications that should be carefully weighed up before making a decision.

 A gift is a sum of money that is given to someone without any expectation of repayment or interest.
 A loan is a sum of money that is lent to someone with an agreement to repay it over a certain period of time, with or without h interest.
 Both gifts and loans can affect the eligibility and affordability of a mortgage, as well as the tax and legal implications for both the buyer and the parents.